-One of the classic houseplants is the tropical philodendron.
-Also known as the Swiss cheese plant, this beauty is an easy to grow, large leaved plant with characteristic splits in the leaves.
+One of the classic houseplants is the tropical split-leaf philodendron.
+Also known as the Swiss cheese plant, this beauty is an easy to grow, large-leaved plant with characteristic splits in the leaves.
 It should be repotted every few years to ensure adequate soil nutrition and space for the rapidly growing plant.
-Learn how to repot a Swiss cheese plant including suitable soil, space and staking, for a long lived, healthy specimen that graces your home or office.
+Learn how to repot a Swiss cheese plant including suitable soil, space, and staking, for a long-lived, healthy specimen that graces your home or office.

 Tropical Monstera plants (Monstera deliciosa) thrive in most home interiors.
-The plants are thick stemmed vines that support themselves on other vegetation in nature and produce long roots from the stem to supplement that support.
-Houseplant Monstera may require staking but they still produce the stiff roots from the trunk.
+The plants are thick-stemmed vines that support themselves on other vegetation in nature and produce long roots from the stem to supplement that support.
+Houseplant Monstera may require staking but they still produce stiff roots from the trunk.
 This can make repotting cheese plants something of a challenge.

 When to Repot Monstera